chbtt/adventofcode-2020/day17/README.md

 Starting with your given initial configuration, simulate six cycles in a 4-dimensional space. _How many cubes are left in the active state after the sixth cycle?_

 Your puzzle answer was `1868`.

-Both parts of this puzzle are complete!
-They provide two gold stars: \*\*

-At this point, you should [return to your Advent calendar](https://adventofcode.com/2020) and try another puzzle.

-If you still want to see it, you can [get your puzzle input](https://adventofcode.com/2020/day/17/input).

-You can also this puzzle.